Peculiar protagonist, that Danish prince.

 Dean’s own take on Hamlet is the Australian composer’s second opera, after Bliss in 2010.
 It premiered to acclaim at Glyndebourne in June 2017.
 “Dean’s music offers great brilliance,” wrote Rupert Christiansen of Hamlet in the UK Telegraph.

-With a libretto by Canadian Matthew Jocelyn and directed by Neil Armfield, the production has its Australian premiere at the Adelaide Festival in March.
+With a libretto by Canadian Matthew Jocelyn and directed by Neil Armfield, the production had its Australian premiere at the Adelaide Festival in 2018.

 Dysfunctional families and intrigue make Hamlet a highly contemporary story, while love and betrayal, madness and grief are all classic opera themes.
 “But it’s a very internal story, it’s about what’s going on in someone’s mind, so you don’t see a lot of the action,” says Dean.
 “I saw that as a strength, from an operatic point of view.”

 Reading the standard text takes more than five hours, so Shakespeare’s pithy, strange, so-called ‘bad’ first quarto – as well as later scripts – was consulted, unlocking this new operatic Hamlet.
 “We bypassed the burden of expectation you have with overly famous lines,” says Dean.
 “It was familiar but different; a lot shorter.”